mixandjam/MetroidPrime-Hud/README.md

-# metroidprime-hud
+# Metroid Prime's HUD Visual | Mix and Jam

-Recreating the HUD visual from the Metroid Prime series
+This is the official respository for the fifteenth episode of the [Mix and Jam Youtube Channel](https://www.youtube.com/channel/UCLyVUwlB_Hahir_VsKkGPIA)!